Parish Organizations

 Altar Society

 The Altar Society cleans and mends altar linens, maintains the vigil candles, and helps decorate the sanctuary.
-They also have a monthly meeting every 4th Tuesday beginning at 10:30 AM, followed by a potluck lunch.
+They hold a monthly meeting every 4th Tuesday except for the Summer months (June, July, and August).
+The meetings begin at 10:30 a.m. and are followed by a potluck lunch in the Parish Hall.

 Parish Club

-The Parish Club, for people 55 and older, provides friendship and support through monthly meetings, potluck luncheons, guest speakers, and entertainment.
-They meet on the 3rd Tuesday of every month at 11:30 AM for mass, followed by lunch.
+The Parish Club, for people 55 and older, provides friendship and support through quarterly meetings, potluck luncheons, guest speakers, and entertainment.
+Parish Club meetings are followed by lunch.
+Please check the Sunday bulletin for the next date and time.

 Ministry to the Sick